phel-lang/phel-lang/doc/content/documentation/namespaces.md

 ### Import a Phel module

-To use a Phel module, you first have to import it with the keyword `:require`.
-Once imported you can access the module by its name followed by a slash and the name of the public function or value.
+Before a Phel module can be used, it has to be imported with the keyword `:require`.
+Once imported, the module can be accessed by its name followed by a slash and the name of the public function or value.

-eg.

-Let's say that we have a module called `util` defined in the `hello-world` namespace:
+eg. A module named `util` is defined in the `hello-world` namespace.

 ```phel
 (ns hello-world\util)